Fiddler Everywhere Reporter Features

 Use the Tools section within the application menu to set the default browser (for the Start Capturing Browser option) and to explicitly allow remote devices to connect.

-- Default Browser - Allows you to set the default browser which Fiddler Everywhere Reporter should use to createa a sandboxed browser instance.
-Currently, the supported browsers are Google Chrome and Microsoft Edge.
+Default Browser - This option allows you to set the default browser that Fiddler Everywhere Reporter should use to create a sandboxed browser instance.
+Currently, Google Chrome and Microsoft Edge are supported browsers.

 Configuring the Fiddler Certificate